Even-carry polynomials and cohomology of line bundles on the incidence correspondence in positive characteristic: Representations of SL n in characteristic p

 In an unpublished preprint, Gao and Raicu observed that $K$ appears to be generated as an $R$-module by lifts of characteristic-zero cocycles (which occur only for $d < e$) and their iterates under $F_K$.
 Below, we hint at a rather smaller generating set (Conjecture \ref{conj:strip}).

 We briefly summarize the cases in which the character $\kappa(d,e)$ is known. \begin{itemize} \item For $e < p$, the character $\kappa(d,e) = s_{e-1,d}$ is the same as in characteristic zero.
 In particular, it vanishes in the region $d \geq e$ of interest to us. \item If $p \leq e < 2p$ and $d \geq e$, the character $\kappa(d,e) = s^{(p)}_{d-1+p, e-p}$ is a truncated Schur function \cite[Theorem 1.6]{GaoRaicu}.
-(Note that our indexing differs from that of \cite{GaoRaicu}: our $\kappa(d,e)$ is their $h^0(d,e) = h^1(e,d)$.) \item It is known for which $d$ and $e$ we have $K(d,e) = 0$ \cite[Theorem 1.4]{GaoRaicu}; this computes the \emph{Castelnuovo--Mumford regularity} of line bundles on $X$ \cite[Theorem 1.1]{GaoRaicu}. \item For $n = 3$ (so $X$ is a complete flag variety), there is a recursive formula for $\kappa(d,e)$; see the next section. \item For $p = 2$, Gao \cite{GaoThesis} conjectures an explicit formula in terms of Nim polynomials and verifies it for $n = 3, 4$; see Conjecture \ref{conj:Gao}. \end{itemize}
+(Note that the order of variables differs from that of \cite{GaoRaicu}: our $\kappa(d,e)$ is their $h^0(d,e) = h^1(e,d)$.) \item It is known for which $d$ and $e$ we have $K(d,e) = 0$ \cite[Theorem 1.4]{GaoRaicu}; this computes the \emph{Castelnuovo--Mumford regularity} of divided powers of the tautological subbundle $\R$ \cite[Theorem 1.3]{GaoRaicu}. \item For $n = 3$ (so $X$ is a complete flag variety), there is a recursive formula for $\kappa(d,e)$; see the next section. \item For $p = 2$, an explicit formula in terms of Nim polynomials is known (\cite{KMRR24}; see Theorem \ref{thm:KMRR} below). \end{itemize}